Zach Bryan: 2024–present: The Great American Bar Scene and With Heaven on Top

-In early November 2024, following his breakup with Barstool Sports podcaster Brianna LaPaglia, Bryan released two songs, "High Road" and "This World's A Giant".
-Both songs were commercial successes; "High Road" peaked at number 28 in Canada and number 29 in the US and Ireland, while "This World's A Giant" peaked at number 32 in Ireland, number 41 in Canada, and number 49 in the US.
+In early November 2024, following his breakup with Barstool Sports podcaster Brianna LaPaglia, Bryan released two songs, "High Road" and "This World's a Giant".
+Both songs were commercial successes; "High Road" peaked at number 28 in Canada and number 29 in the US and Ireland, while "This World's a Giant" peaked at number 32 in Ireland, number 41 in Canada, and number 49 in the US.
 On December 20, 2024, roughly two years after he released All My Homies Hate Ticketmaster (Live from Red Rocks), Bryan released 24 (Live), a compilation live album recorded during his 2024 Quittin' Time Tour.

-After the NFC divisional playoff game between the Philadelphia Eagles and the Los Angeles Rams on January 19, 2025, which the Eagles won, Bryan announced he would release a new song, "Blue Jean Baby", if the Eagles won the 2025 NFC Championship on January 26; the Eagles beat the Washington Commanders 55-23.
+After the NFC divisional playoff game between the Philadelphia Eagles and the Los Angeles Rams on January 19, 2025, which the Eagles won, Bryan announced he would release a new song, "Blue Jean Baby", if the Eagles won the 2025 NFC Championship on January 26; the Eagles beat the Washington Commanders 55–23.
 "Blue Jean Baby" was released at midnight on January 27.
-In an Instagram post announcing the release of the song, Bryan promised to release an EP and an Album by the end of the year.
+In an Instagram post announcing the release of the song, Bryan promised to release an EP and an album by the end of the year.
 He headlined Stagecoach Festival on April 25, 2025.
 On July 2, he released the songs "Streets of London", "River Washed Hair", and "A Song For You" as a three-song single.
 On July 18, he collaborated with Gabriella Rose and released “Madeline”.
 He released “Bowery”, a collaboration with Kings of Leon, on August 8.

 On September 27, 2025, Bryan performed a concert at Michigan Stadium in Ann Arbor, Michigan, breaking the record for the largest attendance at a ticketed concert by a single headlining act in the United States.
 He played to an announced crowd of 112,408.
 It was only the second concert in the 98-year history of the venue, and the first by a headlining act.
 He broke the previous record set by George Strait on June 15, 2024, when Strait played a concert at Kyle Field at Texas A&M University in College Station, Texas, to 110,905 fans in attendance.

-In October, Bryan posted a snippet of a recording of a new a song called "Bad News" with lyrics apparently critical of the tactics used by ICE (United States Immigration and Customs Enforcement) agents deployed in cities around the country.
+In October 2025, Bryan posted a snippet of a recording of a song called "Bad News" with lyrics apparently critical of the tactics used by ICE agents deployed in cities around the country.
 Supporters of the Donald Trump administration were reportedly displeased with the song.
-Bryan later related a statement through social media saying the intention of the song had been "misconstrued."
-Among the ensuing controversy, Bryan has attempted to explain that the song had not intended to be partisan or "take sides."
+Bryan later related a statement through social media saying the intention of the song had been "misconstrued".
+Among the ensuing controversy, Bryan has attempted to explain that the song had not intended to be partisan or "take sides".

+On January 9, 2026, Bryan released his sixth studio album, With Heaven on Top, which debuted atop the Billboard 200 making this his second album to peak at number 1 on the chart.
+Three days later Bryan released a stripped-back, acoustic version of the album.